OttieOtter

 A view of Pikes Peak through the Siamese Twins at Garden of the Gods Park

-We departed Round Rock, Texas at 9:05am Friday morning to begin our 1700 mile 10-day round trip to Colorado Springs, Colorado.
-The weather was perfect for travel - the sky was clear and the temperature was in the low 60s.
+We departed Round Rock, Texas, at 9:05 a.m. on Friday to begin our 1700-mile 10-day round trip to Colorado Springs, Colorado.
+The weather was perfect for travel: the sky was clear, and the temperature was in the low 60s.

-From Round Rock, we headed north on highway 183 to Goldthwaite and turned west on 84, through the towns of Zephyr, Early, and Brownwood, where we ate old style chopped-beef sandwiches for lunch at the well-known Underwood Cafeteria (Est. 1946).
+From Round Rock, we headed north on Highway 183 to Goldthwaite and turned west on Highway 84 through the towns of Zephyr, Early, and Brownwood, where we ate old-style chopped-beef sandwiches for lunch at the well-known Underwood Cafeteria (Est. 1946).

 Underwood's Cafeteria

-Feeling refreshed, we continued west on 84 through the small towns of Santa Anna, Coleman, Goldsboro and Lawn, then left on 83, by way of a confusing intersection (that I was happy to have gone through in broad daylight) to Tuscola.
-From there, our GPS took us through some un-paved back roads (County Roads 613/275), to create as close to a bee-line route to Abilene State Park as possible.
+Feeling refreshed, we continued west on 84 through the small towns of Santa Anna, Coleman, Goldsboro, and Lawn, then left on Highway 83, through a screwy intersection (that I was happy to have gone through in broad daylight) to Tuscola.
+From there, our GPS took us through unpaved back roads (County Roads 613/275) to create as close to a bee-line route as possible to Abilene State Park.

-One of the turns was so vague that a Smart Car slipped in beside us while we were making a last-minute course correction - now we know what a Smart Car's horn sounds like.
+One of the turns was so vague that a Smart Car slipped in beside us while we were making a last-minute course correction; that day, we learned what a Smart Car's horn sounds like.

 Abilene State Park was only 3 1/2 hours into our trip to Colorado.
-We would have traveled further, but there weren't many overnight options along our chosen route that appealed to us.
-We prefer state parks over RV parks because the campsites are more wooded, spacious, and generally less expensive.
+We would have traveled further, but there weren't many viable overnight options along our chosen route.
+We prefer state parks over RV parks because the campsites are more wooded, spacious, and less expensive.

-Abilene State Park is a beautiful park with several semi-secluded campsites under canopies of large oak and pecan trees.
-The temperature had warmed considerably since our morning departure, and shade was welcomed on that 95 degree late summer day.
+Abilene State Park has several semi-secluded campsites with thick canopies of large oak and pecan trees.
+The temperature had warmed considerably since our morning departure, and we were grateful for the shade on that 95-degree late summer day.

 Abilene State Park Sign